CompleteUnityDeveloper2/4_Argon_Assault/README.md

 1. A quick look at an example of a Rail Shooter.
 2. What are our core game features and priorities?
 3. Creating a prototype to answer key questions.

+### 3 Update Unity & Create Project ###
+1. Update to at least Unity 2017.2.
+2. Create a new 3D project.
+3. Set up your repo.